DUI Formal Review Hearing

 - Breath Test:

-- If you took the breath test, then your Florida driver’s license may be suspended for 12-month suspension with a 30-day hard suspension.
+- If you took the breath test, your Florida driver’s license may be suspended for 12-month suspension with a 30-day hard suspension.

 - DUI Refusal with a Prior High Breath Test:

-- If you refused the test, and your first DUI suspension was after a breath test, then you will suffer a 12-month suspension with a 90-day hard suspension.
+- If you refused the test, and your first DUI suspension was after a breath test, you will suffer a 12-month suspension with a 90-day hard suspension.

 - DUI Refusal with a Prior Refusal:

-- If you refused the test, and your first suspension was after a refusal, then you will suffer an 18-month suspension with an 18-month hard suspension.
+- If you refused the test, and your first suspension was after a refusal, you will suffer an 18-month suspension with an 18-month hard suspension.

 Administrative Suspension After a Third or Subsequent DUI Arrest and Suspension: